Herbert Howe Lecture Series

 The Herbert Howe Lecture Series brings prominent mathematicians and astronomers to DU to promote current research in mathematics and astronomy.
 The series is named in honor of Herbert Alonzo Howe, a 19th century professor of mathematics and astronomy at the University of Denver and Denver's first astronomer.

-This series is jointly hosted by the Department of Mathematics and the Department of Physics and Astronomy in the College of Natural Sciences.
+This series is jointly hosted by the Department of Mathematics and the Department of Physics and Astronomy in the College of Natural Sciences and Mathematics.

-The Department of Mathematics is happy to announce that the 2024 Howe Lecture and research seminar talk will be presented by
+The 2025 Howe Lecture and research seminar talk will be presented by

 Public lecture and reception